 - AmeriCorps Provides opportunities for Idahoans of all ages to help meet critical needs and make communities stronger.
 AmeriCorps members address issues such as children's health, improvement of schools, environmental protection, veteran and military family support and volunteer recruitment and training.
-A list of current Idaho funded AmeriCorps programs can be found at https://serveidaho.gov/AmeriCorps. - Training and Professional Development The annual Serve Idaho Conference on Service and Volunteerism provides volunteer management and professional development training for national service members (AmeriCorps, AmeriCorps VISTA, Senior Corps, National Civilian Community Corps), volunteer administrators representing the public and private sectors, service-learning educators and community volunteers. - Award Recognition Serve Idaho partners with the Idaho Nonprofit Center to recognize outstanding volunteers and philanthropists annually during the Idaho Philanthropy Day events that take place throughout the state.
+A list of current Idaho funded AmeriCorps programs can be found at https://serveidaho.gov/AmeriCorps. - Training and Professional Development The annual Serve Idaho Conference on Service and Volunteerism provides professional development training for national service members (AmeriCorps, AmeriCorps VISTA, AmeriCorps Seniors, National Civilian Community Corps),.
+Serve Idaho partners with the Idaho Nonprofit Center on their regional and statewide conferences to provide professional development for volunteer managers and administrators. - Award Recognition Serve Idaho partners with the Idaho Nonprofit Center to recognize outstanding volunteers and philanthropists annually during the Idaho Philanthropy Day events that take place throughout the state.